LuhMoonShy/LuhMoonShy/README.md

 # What's up there!💫👋
 I'm Luisa Tolentino, a passionate student about technology, front-end developer, with hobby in drawings, games, and music.
-I did an internship at the Federal Senate as a full-stack developer for one year, but I have around two years of development experience.
+I'm currently majoring in software engineering at the Catholic University of Brasilia, I did an internship at the Federal Senate as a full-stack developer for one year, but I have around two years of development experience.
 I'm looking for a new opportunity as an intern or junior developer.

 Please, take a look at my projects, mainly the pinned ones. ❣